Eastbourne: Chicago proves "an exultant and dazzling feast" on stage

 Chicago is back in town – and at the Congress Theatre this week, the original Kander-Ebb-Fosse musical is as great as ever: an exultant and dazzling feast for the eyes and the ears.

 The show opens as it means to go on.
 All That Jazz: focused, sinuous movement from dancers who hunt in a pack.
-Then Roxy Hart – “nobody walks out on me” – delivers her first number from half-way up a ladder.
-It beckons you in, this show, and Roxy doesn’t take no for an answer.
+Then Roxie Hart – “nobody walks out on me” – delivers her first number from half-way up a ladder.
+It beckons you in, this show, and Roxie doesn’t take no for an answer.

 If you have never watched Chicago live – or if you had forgotten how good it is, how intoxicating and deliciously wicked - you honestly must rush to its final Congress Theatre performances this week at the Congress Theatre and catch this production.